MakazhuBR/MakazhuBR/README.md

 - 👋 Hi, I’m @MakazhuBR
-- 👀 I’m interested in learning more about web develeopment, data structures, and algorithms.
-- 🌱 I’m currently learning backend development.
-- 💞️ I’m looking to collaborate on web design.
+- 👀 I’m a sophomore at the University of the South, Sewanee.
+- 💞️ Computer Science and Math major.
 - 📫 How to reach me makazbr0@sewanee.edu

 <!---